PostgresApp/PostgresApp/docs/documentation/reindex-warning.md

 * You can further limit the reindex operation to the indexes that actually became invalid with the help of the extension [`amcheck`](https://www.postgresql.org/docs/current/amcheck.html):
   `bt_index_check('<index_name>', is_unique);`
-* If you use clustered tables, you should recluster them after the reindex [`clusterdb -a`](https://www.postgresql.org/docs/current/app-clusterdb.html) or [`CLUSTER <table_name>;`](https://www.postgresql.org/docs/current/sql-cluster.html).
+* If you use clustered tables, you should recluster them after reindexing:
+  [`clusterdb -a`](https://www.postgresql.org/docs/current/app-clusterdb.html) or
+  [`CLUSTER <table_name>;`](https://www.postgresql.org/docs/current/sql-cluster.html).
 * In case you use partitioned tables with Range Partitioning on a text based column, it